pranav-ap/blog/content/posts/neural-nets.md

 # Neural Networks

-Every neural net has three types of layers: input, hidden, and output.
-Each layer has a set of nodes.
+Every neural net has three types of *layers*: input, hidden, and output.

+Each layer has a set of nodes connected to the nodes in other layers by *links*.
+Each link has a weight, which determines the strength of the current node's influence on the next.

 The arrangement of the layers and nodes in the network is called its **architecture**.

 <figure style="width: 700px">
 	<img src="/media/deep learning/simple-net.png" alt="Simple Neural Net">